Katie Holmes, Jamie Foxx Heat ‘Mission Impossible’ Romance: What Caused Tom Cruise Split?

 “[Tom Cruise] hasn’t celebrated Thanksgiving or Christmas with [Suri in person] since she was 6.”

-The insider also claimed that the Mission Impossible actor does not “talk about those days with Suri much anymore,” and that instead of spending the holidays with his youngest child, Cruise was planning to spend some time with his son Connor at the Scientology headquarters in Clearwater.
+The insider also claimed that the Mission: Impossible actor does not “talk about those days with Suri much anymore” and that instead of spending the holidays with his youngest child, Cruise was planning to spend some time with his son, Connor, at the Scientology headquarters in Clearwater.

 Noting that the ongoing “estrangement” between Tom and his youngest child has caused speculation “that the Church of Scientology is responsible for it,” the publication also reported that Cruise supposedly has to “shun all contacts with Holmes” as well.
 The reported lack of contact follows the actress’ and her daughter’s return to the Catholic Church after Holmes’ and Cruise’s divorce.